microsoft/spektate/README.md

 - `manifestRepoName`: Manifest repository name
 - `manifestAccessToken`: Access token for the manifest repository
 - `sourceRepoAccessToken`: Access token for the source repository
-- **Note**: If you're using GitHub, add `githubManifestUsername`: Account name under which the manifest repository resides.
+- **Note**: If you're using GitHub, add `githubManifestUsername`: Account name or organization name under which the manifest repository resides.

+If you're not using an external IP, use port-forwarding to access the dashboard:

+1. Copy pod name from `kubectl get pods`
+2. `kubectl port-forward pod/spektate-spektate-6f6cb98f58-l5gw4 2200:5000` or change `2200` to a port of your choice
+3. Navigate to http://localhost:2200 or change `2200` to a port of your choice

 ## Dashboard dev mode